2012 UEFA Champions League final: Summary

 For the first time since 2008, when Chelsea had lost to Manchester United, the European Cup would be decided by penalties.
 Lahm went first and scored to Čech's left, as Čech got his fingertips to the ball but was unable to keep it out.
-Mata took Chelsea's first penalty and his weak shot was saved by Neuer.
+Mata took Chelsea's first penalty, but his weak shot was saved by Neuer.
 Next was Gómez, who drilled his shot into the bottom-right corner.
 David Luiz took Chelsea's second penalty and scored with a powerful shot into the top corner after a long run up.
 Goalkeeper Neuer took Bayern's third penalty, and Čech went the right way again but was unable to keep his opposite number's low shot from creeping past him into the bottom-left corner.
-Lampard was next and he hit a hard shot down the middle.
-Olić was next, but Čech, who had guessed the correct direction for every Bayern penalty up to that point, saved to his left - Olic's final competitive kick for Bayern.
-With a chance to tie the shoot-out, Cole slotted his kick into the bottom-right corner, just out of Neuer's reach, leveling the scores at 3–3 and hastening sudden death.
-Schweinsteiger, who had scored Bayern's decisive fifth penalty against Real Madrid's Iker Casillas in the semi-finals, was their fifth penalty taker again, but Čech tipped his effort onto the post to leave Chelsea one kick away from winning the trophy.
-In 2008, after Drogba had been sent off in extra time, captain Terry stood in as Chelsea's fifth penalty taker with a chance to win but hit the outside of the post with his kick.
-Now in the same position, Drogba sent Neuer the wrong way and put his kick into the bottom-left corner to win it for Chelsea.
+Lampard was next and he scored with a hard shot high and down the middle.
+Olić was next and taking his final competitive kick for Bayern, but Čech saved to his left.
+Cole then slotted his kick into the bottom-right corner just out of Neuer's reach to level the scores at 3–3 and hasten sudden death.
+Schweinsteiger, who had scored Bayern's decisive fifth penalty against Real Madrid's Iker Casillas in the semi-finals, was their fifth penalty taker again.
+However, Čech tipped his effort onto the post, having gone the correct direction for every Bayern penalty, to leave Chelsea one kick away from winning the trophy.
+In 2008, Drogba had missed out on taking Chelsea's fifth penalty against Manchester United, having been sent off in extra time; now in the same position, the Ivorian sent Neuer the wrong way and put his kick into the bottom-left corner to win it for Chelsea.
 It proved to be his final kick as a Chelsea player until his return in 2014.